Psychology 497 Fieldwork

 Don't have a supervisor?
 See "what if I don't have a designated supervisor?" information above.

-Hours are based on the number of credits have registered for.
+Hours are based on the number of credits students are registered for.

 At the end of the quarter, site hours should total the hours required for registered credits.
-See "How do I earn credit" in the Course Information & Registration section above for more information.
+See "How do I earn credit" in the Registration Information section above for more information.

 For first-quarter students, you may register for a minimum of 2 credits.
 Continuing students can register for a minimum of 1 credit.
 Students may register for a maximum of 5 credits every quarter.
 Students can earn up to 10 credits of Psych 497 towards the Psych degree.
 Once maxed, registration into 497 will be restricted.
 Overall, students may only apply 18 credits of Psych 496-499 towards their 180 credits for the BA or BS.

-Students must be registered in 497 before being eligible to apply for CPT.
+F-1 international students must be registered in 497 before applying for CPT.
 An email is sent to all students who have been registered in 497, and you may apply for CPT once you receive the email.
 Questions?
 Watch the introduction to CPT video for more information.

 If you want to extend your internship end date, you must submit a new CPT request in MyISSS.
 If you wish to cancel, shorten, or change the credit for CPT, you can update your CPT by completing the CPT Update Form in MyISSS.